Wanwu Practice Group

 Ji Yun is an artist and researcher.
 She holds an MFA in Creative Media from School of Creative Media, City University of Hong Kong, and a BA in broadcasting from School of Film, TV & Multimedia, Korea National University of Arts.
 As a multimedia artist, she works with film, video, installation, photography, and performance.
 Her works have been exhibited in Seoul, Hong Kong, and Zurich.

-Sipei is a Research Fellow for the EcoArtAsia project at School of Creative Media, City University of Hong Kong.
+Sipei was a Research Fellow for the EcoArtAsia project at School of Creative Media, City University of Hong Kong.
 Sipei holds a PhD in Museum Studies from University of Leicester, with a dissertation on curatorial practices through, on, and with socially engaged art in Mainland China.
 Her curatorial and publication projects include collaborations with the Times Museum in Guangzhou, A4 Art Museum in Chengdu, and the Orleans House Gallery and the Migration Project in London.
 Sipei is also a visiting lecturer at China Academy of Art in Hangzhou.

-Hoyin is a Researcher for the EcoArtAsia project at School of Creative Media, City University of Hong Kong.
+Hoyin was a Researcher for the EcoArtAsia project at School of Creative Media, City University of Hong Kong.
 Hoyin holds an MPhil in History of Art from Chinese University of Hong Kong.
 He wrote a thesis on the collective Art in the Camps (1988-1991) who initiated a series of art-making workshops with Vietnamese refugees in detention camps in Hong Kong.
 In 2018, Hoyin was selected as one of the Emerging Art Professionals by Para Site, Hong Kong's leading contemporary art centre.
 He is also a guest lecturer at University of Hong Kong and Chinese University of Hong Kong.
 His articles can be found in The Art Newspaper China, Randian, Paratext, among others.